josuah/notmarkdown/doc/index.md

 Strip the protocol (http:, https:, gopher:) from all your own links, and eventually remove the domain name as well.

-`//example.com/wiki/` and `/wiki/` both get converted to:
+`//example.com/wiki/` and `/wiki/` both get mapped to:

- * https://example.com/wiki/index.gph (on web browser with HTTPS)
+ * https://example.com/wiki/index.html (on web browser with HTTPS)
- * http://example.com/wiki/index.gph (on web browser with HTTP)
+ * http://example.com/wiki/index.html (on web browser with HTTP)
  * gopher://example.com/wiki/index.gph (on gopher browsers)

 So instead of /wiki/page-name.md, use /wiki/page-name/index.md, and use links